vladc/vat-api/readme.md

-dwelly.com offers a lightweight API to retrieve EU VAT rates based on IP addresses Go on www.dwelly.com for more info
+dwelly.me offers a lightweight API to retrieve EU VAT rates based on IP addresses Go on www.dwelly.me for more info